cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 recorded values.

 Next, choose a random point `t` (parsed from the query randomness), evaluate each wire polynomial at `t`, and evaluate the gadget polynomial at `t`.
+Note that the wire polynomials are in the value (Lagrange) representation by construction.
+Faster polynomial evaluation in this representation is possible by using the algorithm by {{Faz25}} without resorting to polynomial interpolation.
 The results are recorded in the verifier message passed to the decision algorithm, where the test is finished.

 The random point `t` MUST NOT be one of the fixed evaluation points used to interpolate the wire polynomials.
 Otherwise, the verifier message may partially